 If you were to look up the name Brassica oleracea, you’d be bombarded with a plethora of cruciferous plants.
 From kale to Brussels sprouts to kohlrabi, this species encompasses many different vegetables (referred to as cole crops).
 To keep things orderly, B. oleracea is split into groups, which will definitely narrow your search.

 The Italica group consists of the many species, including our 27 favorite types of broccoli.
 Here you’ll find varying flower crowns from the Broccolini hybrid to the bizarre-looking Romanesco broccoli.
-Sometimes it’s best to stick with the basics, though.
-You’ll want to grow the Calabrese variety, which is the broccoli commonly found in grocery stores.
+Sometimes it’s best to stick with the basics, though!
+For that, you’ll want to grow the Calabrese variety, which is the broccoli commonly found in grocery stores.

 I’m sure you’ve heard that broccoli is a flower, which is 100% correct!
 The head is entirely composed of tightly clustered, unopened buds that are supported by sturdy, dense stems.
 We aim to harvest broccoli before the flowers open.
 If left to their own devices though, the buds open into a loose bunch of cross-shaped, yellow flowers (hence the name Cruciferous).